-National Dog Day fell on Sunday 26 August this year.
+National Dog Day falls this year on Wednesday 26 August.
 We are a nation of dog-lovers so this is an appropriate time to consider what happens to the family dog (and other pets) upon the breakdown of a relationship.
 Although for many people their dog is another family member, the court’s approach is that pets are considered personal property and are treated in the same way as other chattels.

 This can be highly unsatisfactory to pet-owners who often have very strong emotional ties to their animals, and disputes are often akin to children arrangements rather than who gets to keep the artwork or the jewellery, although if the animal has financial value this can complicate matters further.
 It is important to keep costs proportionate in these circumstances.
 Here is a handy guide to the issues that should be considered:

 - As with any chattel, the court can decide who keeps the family pet in the event that the parties cannot agree;

 - Regardless of who has looked after the pet for the majority of the time during the relationship, disputes may be resolved simply by looking at who originally bought the animal and/or who financially maintains the animal.
 Legal ownership will triumph in the majority of cases.